kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Connecting Back to Concepts

-Targets define learning.
+Targets define learning
-Features define perception.
+Features define perception
 Evaluation defines trust

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.